vgcouso/ha-tracker/README.md

   - The URL provided to you when setting up the integration can also be found under **"Settings &rarr; Devices & services &rarr; HA TRacker &rarr; Configuration &rarr; Sources"**

 - In Home Assistant, you'll find connected devices under **"Settings &rarr; Devices & services &rarr; OwnTracks"**
   - There you can change its name in Home Assistant
 - Finally, assign the device to a person in Home Assistant: **"Settings &rarr; People"**

+---

+### Traccar Server
+[Traccar Server](https://www.traccar.org/) allows you to view the real-time location of your GPS devices.

+In Traccar server you need to create two **Computed Attributes**:
+  - For **Battery** with:
+    - Description: "batteryLevel"
+	- Attribute: "Battery level"
+	- Expression: "batteryLevel"
+  - For **Speed** with:
+    - Description: "speedMps"
+	- Attribute: "Speed"
+	- Expression: "speed * 0.514444"

+These Computed Attributes need to be assigned to groups and/or devices.

+The first thing you need to do in Home Assistant is install the **Traccar Server integration**:
+  - Go to: **"Settings &rarr; Devices and Services &rarr; Add Integration"**
+  - Search for **Traccar Server**, select it.
+The **configuration screen** will open.
+  - Complete the fields with those of the Traccar server
+  - Press **Send** button and integration will be created

+- In Home Assistant, you'll find connected devices under **"Settings &rarr; Devices & services &rarr; Traccar Server"**
+  - There you can change its name in Home Assistant
+- Finally, assign the device to a person in Home Assistant: **"Settings &rarr; People"**